Frequently Asked Questions (FAQ)

 Depending on the country you go to, you may need a visa.
 The Project Leader will tell you this information.
 If you don’t have a passport then you should start the process now.

-B2P generally accepts volunteers who are participating in our Corporate Partners or University Chapters programs but we welcome inquiries from volunteers with specific skill sets that can contribute to our education and bridge programs.
-B2P does not have the resources or mission-guidance to train volunteers in building bridges and instead we rely on local community members for general labor assistance.
+B2P generally accepts volunteers who are participating in our Corporate Partners or University Program, and we welcome inquiries from volunteers with specific skill sets that can contribute to our education and bridge programs.
+The Bridge Corps is the technical volunteer arm of Bridges to Prosperity, and Bridge Corps Members serve both in the field and remotely, traveling the world to provide training and build projects, and working on technical initiatives and checking designs and mentoring university teams.

 B2P offers internships throughout the year, giving interns an opportunity to work on a variety of projects and gain valuable professional experience.
 Field positions require a minimum 3-m0nth commitment in the country of application.